MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-obsoletetag-property.md

 ---
 title: "ObsoleteTag Property"
-description: "Description of the ObsoleteTag property"
-author: SusanneWindfeldPedersen
+ms.author: solsen
 ms.custom: na
-ms.date: 10/01/2020
+ms.date: 11/17/2020
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-ms.author: solsen
+author: SusanneWindfeldPedersen
 ---
+[//]: # (START>DO_NOT_EDIT)
+[//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
+[//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # ObsoleteTag Property
+> **Version**: _Available from runtime version 4.3._

 Specifies a free-form text to support tracking of where and when the object was marked as obsolete, for example, branch, build, or date of obsoleting the object.

 ## Applies to

-- Table objects
+-   Table Field
-- Table fields
+-   Table
-- Table keys
+-   Table Key
 -   Codeunit
-- Enum
+-   Enum Type
-- EnumValue
+-   Enum Value
 -   Page
-- PageAction
+-   Page Action
-- PageActionArea
+-   Page Action Area
-- PageActionGroup
+-   Page Action Group
-- PageActionSeparator
+-   Page Action Separator
-- PageArea
+-   Page Area
-- PageChartPart
+-   Page Part
-- PageField
+-   Page System Part
-- PageGroup
+-   Page Chart Part
-- PageLabel
+-   Page Field
-- PagePart
+-   Page Group
-- PageSystemPart
+-   Page Label
 -   Query
-- QueryColumn
-- QueryDataItem
+-   Query Column
-- QueryFilter
+-   Query Filter
 -   Report
+-   Report Data Item
+-   Report Column
+-   Request Page
+-   Xml Port
-- ReportColumn
+-   Page View
-- ReportDataItem
+-   Profile
-- RequestPage
+-   Interface
-- XmlPort
+-   Control Add In

-## Property Value

-A free-form text.
+[//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Syntax